 I debated waking up and making sandwiches for lunch to avoid having to do it in three hours.
 I thought about our lunch meat, and if the turkey was about to go bad.
-I wondered if I could take a day off, if I could just relax in unencumbered “fuck it-ness,” even though I knew I couldn’t, that there was too much work to do, but that if I could get the big things out of the way by noon, then maybe I could squeeze in a mid-day nap and respond to any important emails that night.
+I wondered if I could take a day off, if I could just relax in unencumbered “fuck it-ness,” even though I knew I couldn’t, that there was too much work to do, but that if I could get the big tasks out of the way by noon, then maybe I could run home, squeeze in a mid-day nap and respond to any important emails that night.

 I debated watching more Silicon Valley, dreaming of how cool it would be to adapt High Mom for an HBO series about working stoner moms, perhaps in my professional industry, which is as fascinating as the tech mecca and surprisingly absent from most media (save for a Tom Wolfe novel).
 But no, instead I noticed the list of movies I had saved to my HBO watchlist, with Don’t Tell Mom the Babysitter’s Dead right at the top.
 I turned it on and began taking mental notes.

 I realized I need to start telling the kids, “TV rots your brain,” the next time they ask for an extra show.
-I realized Sue Ellen was the OG boss bitch of my generation (and that Christina Applegate will forever remind me of the Lioness, my work idol and G.O.A.T boss bitch).
-I thought about the Duck, that when it comes to her job, she’s a boss bitch who knows more than most.
-I thought about myself, that I really don’t want to lose my job over this blog because the only time I ever truly feel like a boss bitch is at work.
+I realized Sue Ellen was the OG Boss Bitch of my generation (and that Christina Applegate will forever remind me of the Lioness, my work idol and G.O.A.T Boss Bitch).
+I thought about the Duck, that when it comes to her job, she’s a Boss Bitch who knows more than most.
+I thought about myself, that I really don’t want to lose my job over this blog because the only time I ever truly feel like a Boss Bitch is at work.

-I thought about the work-life balance that the movie seemed to nail, perhaps most perfectly in the scene where Sue Ellen asks for some household help as one of her siblings steals petty cash from her purse and another guilts her for having to work during a Little League game.
+I thought about the struggle for work-life balance, which the movie seemed to nail, perhaps most perfectly in the scene where Sue Ellen asks for some household help as one of her siblings steals petty cash from her purse and another guilts her for having to work during a Little League game.
 “I just want to go to the beach, and take a towel and a walkman, and lie in the sand, and rub oil on myself, and not have to interface with anybody, and get tanned,” Sue Ellen fantasizes aloud.
 Isn’t that kinda what I’m doing today, I wondered?
 I needed a day.
 Sometimes working mamas need a day.
 Or a half day.
 We take what we can get.